juandpinto/thesis-manuscript/source/13_results.md

 #### Automatic parsing

 Automatic parsing refers to the process of having a computer program create a syntactic tree for a corpus of natural language.
 Natural language, as opposed to artificial or constructed language, is notoriously complex in its structure.
 Natural language processing (NLP) is an entire field of research, currently at the forefront of computer science.
-Parsing can serve many purposes, from theoretical linguistic research to machine translation or even the creation of artificial intelligences such as Siri or Alexa.
+Parsing can serve many purposes, from theoretical linguistic research to machine translation or even the creation of artificial intelligence assistants such as Siri or Alexa.
 For our purposes, a parsed text is important in order to use lemmas as the word family level for the FDOSH.
 This decision is discussed under [*Identifying Words*](#identifying-words-word-family-levels) in this thesis.

-Two distinct types of syntactic parsers exist, contituency parsers and dependency parsers.
+Two distinct types of syntactic parsers exist, constituency parsers and dependency parsers.
 These are based on the two respective linguistic theories of syntax, constituent grammar (sometimes referred to as phrase structure grammar) and dependency grammar.

 Constituent grammar is the classic syntax tree structure taught in introductory-level linguistics classes.
 It is essentially a theory of the logic structure of language as a whole.
 Dependency grammar is a competing theory that treats words as more directly interconnected to each other.
-A thorough description of these ideas is outside the scope of this thesis, and is not pertinent to the project.
+A thorough description of these ideas is outside the scope of this thesis and is not pertinent to the project.
 What is important to know is that dependency grammar, and thus dependency parsers, have played an important role in the advancement of NLP and computational linguistics as a whole.
 The term "automatic parser", therefore, most often refers to an automatic *dependency* parser.<!-- source(s)? -->

 Some parsers proceed in a two-step process of morphological tagging (part of speech) and then dependency parsing (syntactic role and conjugations).
 In all cases, tokenization must first take place, which refers to splitting the text into individual lemmas.